kchinzei/kch-rgbw-lib/docs/RGBWLED.md

 Range of color represented by a set of color source is called **(color) gamut**.
 `RGBWLED` assumes there are at least three different colors that forms a triangle gamut.
-By adding color soources, the gamut can be extended.
+By adding color sources, the gamut can be extended.
 `RGBWLED` maintains an array of component LEDs that form the gamut, **gamut contour**.

 You can construct a gamut contour using `makeGamutContour()`.